Photo credit Pexels

 Talk about it

-As mentioned earlier, people are very hesitant to talk about their mental health problems because they are afraid they will be labelled as weak, which couldn’t be further from the truth.
+As mentioned earlier, people are very hesitant to talk about their mental health problems because they are afraid they will be labeled as weak, which couldn’t be further from the truth.
 Studies show that around 20% of people experience some sort of mental health issues during their lives, which means most people already know one such person but are often unaware that anything is amiss.
 If you or anyone close to you have experienced such problems, make sure to talk about it openly so others who may also be suffering can know they are not alone and that it’s alright to seek treatment.
 The more people talk about this topic, the more people will be accepting of others with these issues, which creates an environment where people are more likely to try and find help for themselves or people they care about.

 Photo credit Pixabay